Dixon of Dock Green: Later series

-The last series of eight episodes ended on Saturday 1 May 1976 with "Reunion", with Dixon retiring completely from Dock Green.
+The last series of eight episodes ended on Saturday 1 May 1976 with "Reunion".
 Lord Willis said, "I knew it had to come to an end sometime and I thought something was in the wind.
 They usually renew my Dock Green contract in February and it hasn't been renewed this time".
 There were thoughts about continuing with the current cast using the revamped format, though any continuation would have been under a different title.
 Any ideas and plans were never seriously followed up and after 21 years of Dixon of Dock Green, with its lead character out of the picture, the series came to a natural end.